-On-site and adjoining soils were researched prior to the field survey using the USDA NRCS Soil Survey for Western Riverside Area, California.
+On-site and adjoining soils were researched prior to the field survey using the USDA NRCS Soil Survey for the Western Riverside area.
 In addition, a review of the local geological conditions and historical aerial photographs was conducted to assess the ecological changes that the project site has undergone.